 In Japanese cooking tradition, they don’t like wasting any part of an animal.
 As a result, you may expect to find chicken meat along with liver, heart, soft cartilage and gizzards in Yakitori.
 This dish is mostly popular as after hours eating at an izakaya with friends, families, and co-workers.

-If you love things that are breaded, deep-fried, and crispy then you must try this traditional Japanese food in Tokyo that appears to be loosely inspired by a schnitzel.
+If you love things that are breaded, deep-fried, and crispy then you must try this popular Japanese food in Tokyo that appears to be loosely inspired by a German schnitzel.
 This is basically a thick pork cutlet that is breaded and deep-fried in vegetable oil to a golden colour.

 Tonkatsu has a crisp exterior and is so juicy inside that it melts into your mouth.
 The dish is made from the best quality pork that is highly sought after for its rich flavour and soft texture.
 It is mostly served with a house-prepared sweet and savoury sauce with a refreshing salad on the sides.

-If the idea of freshwater eel makes you recoil a little you must first try this rich traditional delicacy which will change your opinion about the dish.
+If the idea of freshwater eel makes you recoil a little you must first try this rich traditional Japanese delicacy which will change your opinion about the dish completely.
 When you order unagi at the restaurant, you will get eel grilled over charcoal and blasted with a thick glaze.